-Students enrolled in FHS grades 9-12 are welcome to attend a school dance.
 Students must be in attendance all day the day of the dance.
 Students must finish serving all discipline in order to attend dances.
 Anyone not enrolled in grades 9-12 at FHS must be signed up on the guest list by the office window.
 A Guest Permission Form will also need to be filled out and signed.
 The guest list will be reviewed and approved by the principal.
 Any person not enrolled in FHS grades 9-12 who arrives at the dance without being signed on the guest list will not be allowed to enter the dance.
 Guests must be under 21 years of age (unless the spouse of a student) and must be at least in the 9th grade.
 Legal proof of age will be required at the door.
 No student, who after dropping out of FHS during the current school year, will be allowed to attend.
 All students must obey the dress code for the particular dance or they will not be allowed in the door.
 Administration reserves the right to approve or deny outside guests.